DNA, Ribonucleic acids (RNAs), proteins synthesis and types

 Transfer RNA (tRNA)

-The function of tRNA: The tRNA participates in the protein synthesis, it carries the amino acids to the ribosomes, For each kind of amino acid, there is a specific kind of tRNA molecule that will recognize on it, then transport it.
+The function of tRNA: The tRNA participates in protein synthesis, it carries the amino acids to the ribosomes, For each kind of amino acid, there is a specific kind of tRNA molecule that will recognize it, and then transport it.

 The amino acids for which there are several different codons have more than one distinct kind of tRNA, So, the number of tRNA molecules is more than 20, The tRNA is transcribed from the tRNA genes on DNA which are often arranged in the clusters of seven or eight tRNA genes in the same part of DNA molecule.